Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 To potentially include her Instagram post, okay.

-The police can go ahead and do a subpoena to Instagram and figure out her story, who it was seen by.
+So, and then also just to let y'all know as well, just from my you know, law enforcement background, et cetera, the police can go ahead and do a subpoena to Instagram and figure out her story, who it was seen by.

-Since she has a big following, I guarantee you they probably have to look through thousands upon thousands upon thousands of records to see who looked at her Instagram story and try to match those accounts back.
+Since she has a big following, I guarantee you, they probably have to look through thousands upon thousands upon thousands of records to see who looked at her Instagram story and try to match those accounts back.

 So they still have to investigate that portion.

-So and um and obviously uh the target of a robbery.
+And obviously the target of a robbery.

 So let's go ahead and get this thing going.

-I'm willing to bet that what she probably did was she shielded the son from being apprehended and or the um uh Freddie Lee.
+I'm willing to bet that what she probably did was she shielded the son from being apprehended and/or the um uh Freddie Lee.

 Because remember, Freddie Lee had like said, Oh, I'm gonna come and I'll meet with detectives or whatever, and he just ran away.

-Order Eric Letter joined.
+Order Eric Letter George.

 That's typically what an accessory to the fact typically hits you with.

-It's you shielding people from uh from being prosecuted.
+It's you shielding people from being prosecuted.

 Just live from the newsroom right now with an update on all of this.